Bus42/Modding-FNV-on-Linux/README.md

 + Launch Fallout: New Vegas through Steam and Vortex will install itself.
 Vortex will likely pop up a warning about admin rights, ignore it.
 + Once Vortex launches, click **Log in or Register** and authorize Nexus Mods, create an account if you need to - it will come in handy and really helps to support the mod authors by being able to provide feedback or contribute support.
 + On your Vortex dashboard, click on **Select a game to manage** in the *Let's Get You Set Up* section.
 Scroll down and you will see Fallout: New Vegas, hover over it and click *Manage*.
 If prompted for access, give permission.
++ In your notifications, you will see a warning that NVSE is not installed, click on this to automatically dowload and install [New Vegas Script Extender](http://nvse.silverlock.org/)
 + Toggle **Archive Invalidation** on by clicking on the corresponding button in the *Let's get you set up" section of the dashboard.
 + You may get prompted for permission to edit Fallout.ini.
 If so, click *Give Permission*.
 + You will get a warning that "Loose files may not get loaded", click *fix*.